eriqande/ecaRbioinf/README.md

-\# ecaRbioinf – a few functions to do bioinformatic tasks
+ecaRbioinf – a few functions to do bioinformatic tasks
 ================
-18 August, 2020
+August 18 2020

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->